Photograph (Nickelback song): Music video

 The music video was directed by Nigel Dick and was filmed in Hanna, Alberta, Canada, the band's hometown.
 It begins with Chad Kroeger, the video's protagonist, walking along a lonely, sparsely populated street, holding up a photograph of himself and Nickelback's producer, Joey Moi (who is referred to in the line "And what the hell is on Joey's head?").
-As the song progresses to the line "And this is where I grew up," he walks to a rusty mailbox, addressed as number 29025.
+As the song progresses to the line "And this is where I grew up", he walks to a rusty mailbox, addressed as number 29025.
 As he speaks of sneaking out, the camera does not show the house itself but does show a view from the inside looking out at him, possibly suggesting someone else lives there now.
-He continues walking and comes to an older building marked as "Hanna High School" on the front (now a vacant field, the building is no longer there) announcing, "And this is where I went to school."
+He continues walking and comes to an older building marked as "Hanna High School" on the front (which is now a vacant field, as the building has been demolished since then) announcing, "And this is where I went to school".
 He and his three other band members enter the gym with their gear and put on a seemingly impromptu concert alone.
 During the chorus, two band members go to an old junkyard and reminisce about a field where the rest of the band and their girlfriends are partying.
 Another experiences a similar event near an abandoned train yard, seeing his old girlfriend (most likely Kim, who was "the first girl I kissed") run near the tracks and kiss his younger self.
 The Hanna Roundhouse is shown.
 The camera then switches to flashbacks of various people ("I miss that town, I miss the faces") As the video ends, the flashback people get in their cars to go home as the band finishes the song.